 In 2013, Myanmar's GDP (nominal) stood at US$56.7 billion and its GDP (PPP) at US$221.5 billion.

-In December 2013, the Southeast Asian Games took place in Naypyidaw, Yangon, Mandalay and Ngwesaung Beach, marking the third time Myanmar has hosted the event.
+In December 2013, the Southeast Asian Games took place in Naypyidaw, Yangon, Mandalay and Ngwesaung Beach, Myanmar.
+This marked the third time the event had been held in Myanmar.

 In December 2014, Myanmar set up its first stock exchange, the Yangon Stock Exchange.

-While opium poppy cultivation in Myanmar had declined year-on-year since 2015.
+Since 2015, opium poppy cultivation in Myanmar had declined year-on-year.

 In 2016, Myanmar leader Aung San Suu Kyi was accused of failing to protect Myanmar's Muslim minority.

-In 2016, Myanmar was ranked 133 out of 139 countries in the World Economic Forum's Networked Readiness Index (NRI).
+In 2016, Myanmar was ranked number 133 overall in the World Economic Forum's Networked Readiness Index (NRI), which included 139 countries.

 Since August 2017, Doctors Without Borders have treated 113 Rohingya refugee females for sexual assault.